Stuart Town railway station

 Stuart Town railway station is a heritage-listed railway station located on the Main Western line in Stuart Town of New South Wales, Australia.

-The station serves the town of Stuart Town and opened on 1 June 1880 when the line was extended from Orange to Wellington.
-It became an unstaffed station on 10 April 1976.
-The station is also known as Stuart Town Railway Station group.
-The station was added to the New South Wales State Heritage Register on 2 April 1999.
+The station opened on 1 June 1880 when the line was extended from Orange to Wellington.
+It became unstaffed on 10 April 1976.
+It was added to the New South Wales State Heritage Register on 2 April 1999.
+The station was made a request stop on 20 October 2024.

 Services

 Stuart Town is served by NSW TrainLink's daily Central West XPT service operating between Sydney and Dubbo.